Patient Cooperation Committee The 1st Patient Organization Advisory Board

 Comments from Advisors

-- When it comes to information related to clinical trials, there are times when even the language is not understood at the individual patient level.
-It is also important to consider how to respond to this situation, especially in light of the fact that they do not understand horizontal characters at all.
+• When it comes to information related to clinical trials, there are times when even the language is not understood at the individual patient level.
+It is also important to consider how best to respond to this situation, especially in light of the fact that horizontal characters are not understood at all.

-- I would like to see the development of drugs for children's diseases also proceed with the incorporation of patients' voices.
+• I hope that the development of drugs for children's diseases will also be promoted by incorporating the voices of patients.

-3. "Activities, expectations and requests to the pharmaceutical industry, etc." of the organization
+3. "Activities, expectations and requests to the pharmaceutical industry, etc." of the organizations

-(1) Mr. Shinsuke Amano, President, National Federation of Cancer Patients' Associations (new advisor)
+(1) Mr. Shinsuke Amano, President, National Federation of Cancer Patients' Organizations (new advisor)

-Mr. Shinsuke Amano, President of the National Federation of Cancer Patients' Associations (hereinafter referred to as "Zenganren"), gave a presentation on his activities prior to the establishment of Zenganren, including the background leading up to its establishment.
+Mr. Shinsuke Amano, President of the National Federation of Cancer Patients' Associations (Zenganren), gave an introduction of his own activities, including activities prior to the establishment of Zenganren and the background leading up to its establishment.

 I also served as a member of the Council for the Promotion of Cancer Control from 2009 to 2012, and together with five other patient committee members, we first addressed the issue of reducing the financial burden.
 At that time, patients were required to pay for outpatient treatment, and the second term patient committee members jointly requested that the maximum amount of high-cost medical care be approved for outpatient treatment, which was granted in FY2012.
 Considering the advent of today's expensive cancer drugs, patients would have been forced to bear a considerable burden if this certification had not been granted.
 In addition, we have been aware of the problem of drug lag since the first phase, and in particular, we requested the Council to address the issue of off-label drugs at that time, and I believe that this has led to the current expanded clinical trials.